Lee H. Hamilton Federal Building and US Courthouse

-Key Tenants Major tenants include the U.S. Bankruptcy and District courts.
+Major tenants include the U.S. Bankruptcy and District courts.
 The courthouse also houses offices for the FBI and U.S. Attorneys, Marshals, Trustees, and Probation.
-The latest (2012) GSA Tenant Satisfaction Survey resulted in an 88.5% more than satisfied rating (four or five on a five-point scale) with the building and GSA's services.
+On the latest (2015) Tenant Satisfaction Survey, 50% rated the building and GSA's services four or five on a five-point scale.

-History and Architecture In 1966, New Albany's Federal Building and U.S. Courthouse was built to replace the city's original U.S. Post Office and Federal Building, constructed in 1887.
+In 1966 New Albany's Federal Building and U.S. Courthouse was built to replace the city's original U.S. Post Office and Federal Building constructed in 1887.
 The current building's repetitive arches and surrounding portico are said to pay homage to the steamboats associated with New Albany's history.
-The building was officially renamed the Lee H. Hamilton Federal Building and U.S. Courthouse on October 15, 2001.